Some things just make no sense at all..

 New studies increasingly highlight the ongoing effects of climate change, said Richard Moss, a member of the Nobel Peace Prize-winning Intergovernmental Panel on Climate Change and WWF's climate change vice president.

 "We have satellites and we have ships out at sea and we have monitoring stations set up on buoys in the ocean," Moss said.
 "We monitor all kinds of things people wouldn't even think about.
-The scientific research is showing in all kinds of ways that the
+The scientific research is showing in all kinds of ways that the climate crisis is worsening."

 But not everyone agrees and at least one counter-protest is planned for Saturday.